 In this film, Queen Latifah is the driver of a racecar-esque cab, which she uses to help Jimmy Fallon catch a gang of female bank robbers from Brazil — but not before a scene at Phoenix Raceway.
 Home to the 2020 NASCAR Championship Weekend and the FanShield 500 Speed Fest Weekend, Phoenix Raceway has been the premier motorsports venue in the Southwest since 1964.
 The raceway also appears in the 1994 crime adventure “The Getaway,” starring Alec Baldwin and Kim Basinger as well as 1990's "Days of Thunder" starring Tom Cruise).

 "Jerry Maguire" (1996)

 Most football fans will instantly recognize that Arizona State University’s Sun Devil Stadium was the set for Jerry Maguire’s climactic final game.
-But we can’t give Tom Cruise all the credit.
+But we can’t give Tom Cruise and Cuba Mark Gooding Jr. all the credit.
 This venue has played host to two annual college football bowl games — the Fiesta Bowl (1971-2006) and the Cactus Bowl (2006-2015) — was home field to the NFL’s Arizona Cardinals (1988-2005), and was the Super Bowl XXX site in 1996.

 However, you may not have known that the Rod’s Camel Chevrolet Commercial Shoot was set at Lost Dutchman State Park.
 The 320-acre park hasn’t changed nearly as much as the football stadium since 1996, and is a popular hiking area to this day (scroll down to "Raising Arizona" for more).